Get back to doing what you love.

 What are platelets?

-Plasma is the liquid portion of our blood.
-It is the fluid in which red blood cells, white blood cells, and platelets bathe and circulate throughout the body.
-Platelets (thrombocytes) are blood cells responsible for clotting and other vital healing and growth functions.
+Plasma is the liquid portion of our blood in which red blood cells, white blood cells, and platelets bathe and circulate throughout the body.
+Platelets are responsible for clotting and other vital healing and growth functions.

 IS PRP RIGHT FOR ME?